wertercatt/tooters/projects.md

 ## <small>Subjective</small>

-Released in 2015, Subjective is a ten episode interview series with people impacting our world through their creativity.
+Subjective is a ten episode interview series with people impacting our world through their creativity.

 [Learn More](/subjective/)
 <br><br>